Devkon69/Liquidcash/CONTRIBUTING.md

-Contributing to Titancoin Core
+Contributing to Liquidcash Core
 ============================

-The Titancoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Liquidcash Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.

 Firstly in terms of structure, there is no particular concept of "Core developers" in the sense of privileged people.
-Open source often naturally revolves around metitancoincracy where longer term contributors gain more trust from the developer community.
+Open source often naturally revolves around meliquidcashcracy where longer term contributors gain more trust from the developer community.
 However, some hierarchy is necessary for practical purposes.
 As such there are repository "maintainers" who are responsible for merging pull requests as well as a "lead maintainer" who is responsible for the